EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-parameter/ssl-parameter.md

 PUSH encryption trigger timeout value.
 The timeout value is applied only if you set the Push Encryption Trigger parameter to Timer in the SSL virtual server settings.

 <b>cryptodevDisableLimit</b>
-Disabled Crypto Device Limit reboots the system once reached.
-A value of zero(0) implies no reboot
+Limit to the number of disabled SSL chips after which the ADC restarts.
+A value of zero implies that the ADC does not automatically restart.

 <b>undefActionControl</b>
 Global undef action for SSL control policies